TheQwertiest/foo_spider_monkey_panel/foo_jscript_panel/samples/readme.txt

 This script requires "Guifx v2 Transports.ttf" font (link above), "wingdings2.ttf" and "wingdings3.ttf".
 If you have Microsoft Office installed, you should have the wingdings fonts.
 If not, you'll have to search for them.

+The "js-smooth" folder contains Br3tt's "JS Smooth Playlist", "JS Smooth Browser" and "JS Smooth Playlist Manager" scripts, all updated to be compatible with JScript Panel v1.2 and later.
+Note the cache folder location has changed so you may delete the old "js_br3tt" folder from your profile folder if you used previous versions of these scripts.

 IMPORTANT: Remember that any future component installation will overwrite all files in this directory so store new files/edits elsewhere.